practical-recommender-systems/moviegeek/README.md

 There are Anaconda specific instructions for this step, too; be sure to use those if they apply!

-*   *Non-Anaconda users:
+*   *Non-Anaconda users*

-    Use pip to install the required files*:
+    Use pip to install the required files:
     ```bash
     > pip3 install -r requirements.txt
     ```